Johnny So

 Aug 2020 – Present Stony Brook, New York

-• Designing an application-agnostic link management system that prevents access to external dependencies of websites if such links violate customizable integrity policies
+• Designing an application-agnostic link management system that prevents access to external dependencies of websites if such links violate integrity policies

 • Demonstrated that strict integrity verification of scripts cannot protect the web and provided insight for future methods through a large-scale, data-driven analysis (Things Change)